-By letter dated June 15, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of F.P.
-Villano Consulting Engineers, LLC (hereinafter petitioner or operator) for an exemption.
-The petitioner requested to operate an unmanned aircraft system (UAS) to conduct aerial photography and surveys for engineering studies, forensic engineering purposes, real estate, and insurance industries.
+By letter dated June 15, 2015, you petitioned the Federal Aviation Administration (FAA) for an exemption.
+You requested to operate an unmanned aircraft system (UAS) to conduct aerial photography, video, inspection and survey.

 See the docket, at www.regulations.gov, for the petition submitted to the FAA describing the proposed operations and the regulations that the petitioner seeks an exemption.